Frequently Asked Questions

 Lycoming College adheres to Pennsylvania State laws and prohibits the possession or consumption of alcohol by minors (under the age of 21).
 Students who are of legal drinking age may possess or consume alcohol within certain guidelines established to help students make responsible and adult choices concerning the role of alcohol in their lives.

-Students should refer to The Student Policies Manual for a full and complete description of the alcohol polices and sanctions for violations.
+Students should refer to The Student Policies Manual for a full and complete description of the alcohol policies and sanctions for violations.

 How do I know what the other College policies are?

-Your Resident Advisor will talk with you about some of the more common policies at the beginning of the academic year during your first Community Meeting.
+Your Resident Assistant will talk with you about some of the more common policies at the beginning of the academic year during your first Community Meeting.
 The Student Code of Conduct outlines policies that apply to all students regardless of where they are on campus (ie, in classrooms, on the quad, in the gym, in the residence halls).
-There are two sets of policies for residents (and their guests) that apply only in the residence halls.
-The first are Room Regulations which concern health, safety and property issues.
-Our Residence Hall Policies address behavioral issues like noise, smoking, and gatherings.
+There are also policies for residents (and their guests) that apply specifically to campus housing- Room Regulations which concern health, safety, and property issues, and Residence Hall Policies which address behavioral issues like noise, smoking, and gatherings.

 What happens if I get in trouble?